moba15/ioBroker.hiob/docs/en/example_log.md

 ### 4. Make the desired settings

 -   `max` Number of logs.
 Should not be higher than the number in the parser instance settings
--   `datapointname` Name of the data point
+-   `datapointname` Name of the states
 -   `channelname` Name from folder under 0_userdata.0
 -   `debug` Outputs logs from the script
--   `datapoint_logparser` Data point from log parser - default logparser.0.visualization.table0.json
+-   `datapoint_logparser` states from log parser - default logparser.0.visualization.table0.json

 ![example_log_blockly.png](img/example_log_blockly.png)

 ### 5. Create Widget Advanced/Flebible

--   **Multi Selection and select data point**
+-   **Multi Selection and select state**

   ![example_log_app_multi.png](img/example_log_app_multi.png)